Expectant and Parenting Youth in Foster Care

 EPY in Foster Care Outcomes

-Through this work, we hope to transform the child welfare system and, in particular, how it handles and supports expectant and parenting teens (and their children and families) while they are in the foster care system.
+Through this work, we hope to transform the child welfare system and, in particular, how it supports expectant and parenting youth, their children, and their families while they are in the foster care system.
 We specifically hope to see the following changes:

 Child welfare systems: